rogeruiz/cvs-covid-vaccines-newyork/README.md

 ### towns.txt

-This is a space-delimited list of the towns in NY that you would like to set an alert for. eg. `WOODSTOCK ALBANY OSWEGO`.
+This is a newline-delimited list of the towns in NY that you would like to set an alert for. eg.

+`WOODSTOCK
+ALBANY
+New Rochelle
+OSWEGO`.

 ### phone-number.txt